HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 As we've seen in the first part of this chapter, the adoption of HTTP/2 and HTTP/3 are on the rise, and that's a good thing (mostly).
 These new protocols implement a lot of performance and security best practices that have tangible benefits for end users.
 For developers however, the protocols and their features often remain a black box, as there are very few ways to tune them directly.
 You basically just tick a box on your CDN or server configuration, and hope the browser and server get it right.

-However, there are a few higher-level features (such as image lazy loading, `async`/`defer` javascript attributes, Resource Hints, the Fetch Priority API, etc.), that allow us to influence what happens on the network to an extent.
+However, there are a few higher-level features (such as image lazy loading, `async`/`defer` javascript attributes, Resource Hints, the Fetch Priority API), that allow us to influence what happens on the network to an extent.
 Even though these are not technically always directly tied to HTTP as a protocol, they can have a major impact on how some protocol features (such as connection establishment and resource multiplexing) are used in practice, so we discuss some of them in this chapter.

 ### Resource Hints